-We study how the release of more precise credit rating information influences rated firms' financing and real outcomes.
+We study how credit rating information influences firms' access to bank financing and real outcomes.
 We exploit a refinement in the rating scale that occurred in France in 2004 and led to credit rating upgrades not based on changes in the firms' fundamentals.
-Consistent with the hypothesis that the refinement reduced asymmetric information between firms and banks, we find that upgraded firms enjoy greater and cheaper access to bank credit.
-Upgrades also cause decreases in equity and cash holdings, and increases in investment and hiring.
+Consistently with the hypothesis that banks base their lending decisions on the third-party ratings, we find that upgraded firms enjoy greater and cheaper access to bank credit.
+They reduce their reliance on equity and cash holdings, and increase their investment and hiring.
 Ultimately, upgrades cause a reduction in the firms' probabilities of failure and of defaulting on payments.

 Keywords: Asymmetric Information, Credit Ratings, Corporate Financing, Real Effects

 Suggested Citation: Suggested Citation